scholarslab/scholarslab.github.io/collections/_posts/2013-02-12-dancing-with-ruby.md

 layout: post
 slug: dancing-with-ruby
 title: Dancing with Ruby
-categories:
+category: blog
+tags:
 - Grad Student Research
-tags:
 - dance
 - praxis program
-- Programming
-- ruby
-- speech
+- code
 ---

 As the Praxis Team grapples with the necessity of making decisions (difficult decisions!) about our priorities when it comes to creating at tangible product between now and May, I continue to find new uses for Ruby in my own non-Prism-related work.